isayasMatter/isayasmatter.github.io/_projects/6_project.md

 ---
 layout: page
-title: Spatial Learning in VR
+title: The effect of FOV restriction on VR sickness and spatial navigation performance and its interaction with sex
-description: The effect of FOV restriction and sex on spatial learning in VR
+description: In a series of projects (and publications) we investigate the effect of field-of-view (FOV) restriction on sex bias in VR sickness and spatial navigation performance.
 img: /assets/img/watermaze.jpg
 github: https://github.com/isayasMatter/Virtual-Morris-Water-Maze
 pdf: https://doi.org/10.1145/3448304